oztrkoguz/VisQueryPDF/README.md

 # VisQueryPDF
 ### 2 different methods were discussed.
 ## 1 Method

 ![yontem1](https://github.com/oztrkoguz/VisQueryPDF/assets/101019436/65b62ab9-c98a-44db-bee1-abd71e6d0714)

-Images automatically retrieved from the document were identified using the VLM agent structure.
-The identification results were used to generate questions using the question generation agent.
-The generated questions were then directed to the document with the RAG system and the answers were checked.
+Images automatically extracted from the document were described using a VLM agent structure.
+Using the description results, questions were generated with a question generation agent.
+Subsequently, these questions were posed to the document using the RAG system, and answers were verified.